jbdel/vilmedic/docs/source/vilmedic/solutions.md

     trainor.grad_accu=8     </pre></div>
 </div>

-# Models
+# Solutions

-Here is the list of all available models in ViLMedic
+Here is the list of all available solutions in ViLMedic

 ## Radiology Report Generation